sourrust/denote/CONTRIBUTING.md

 the way post previews are presented.

-The `master` branch is mainly for merging and some times version bumping; but, most of the time, you are never going to touch it directly.
+The `master` branch is mainly for merging and some times version bumping; most of the time, you are never going to touch it directly.

 ## Keep commits to one idea at a time.

 Committing small changes is the best way, for me at least, to look at what has changed during development.
-It is almost like a self documented changelog in the commit message.
+It is almost like a self documented a changelog in the commit message.

 For a easy guide on how to structure you commit message just [follow tpope's, guide][2].
 And if you want to make things easier on yourself,